Chwilka...

 • Bringing the wrong ID.
 A visa stamp alone may not be sufficient in every office.
 Karta pobytu or EU residence registration is much more universally accepted.

-How Much Does the Whole Process Cost?
+How Much Does the Whole Process Cost in 2026?

-• PCC tax: 2% of vehicle value
+• PCC tax: 2% of vehicle value (private purchases only)

 • Technical inspection: 98-162 PLN